 HMRC assesses your qualifying income based on the Self-Assessment return you submitted in the previous tax year.
 Even if a business has ceased, its income still counts toward your qualifying income if you have other continuing sources.

-Who Is Exempt from Making Tax Digital for Income Tax Self-Assessment?
+Who Is Exempt from MTD for Income Tax Self-Assessment?

 Exemptions fall into two categories: permanent and temporary.